awsug/blog/content/post/thank-you-for-joining-aws-community-day-2020-india-virtual-edition.md

 We are thankful to all the volunteers who took out their time from there work hours and made their way in making presentations, banners, blogs and marketing error-free.

-AWS User Group India organised AWS Community Day 2020 India Virtual Edition as **One Nation, One Community**.
+AWS User Group India organised AWS Community Day 2020 India Virtual Edition as **One Nation, One Community** from 16th October to 17th October 2020.